bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-fabrice-drouin-attack-vectors-of-lightning-network.md

 Guys will sometimes build things or sometimes they will attack things but they won't do the same type of work at the same time because the mental switch is really difficult to do even for really experienced pen testers.
 So what this means, and that's bad news for us, is: Teams that build things are really bad at understanding how to defend their software against attacks.
 You need to bring in people who would just look at it and try to break it.
 When you're building something, even if you're very careful, you think about what is supposed to happen, but when you're attacking things, your state of mind, your vision is very different.

 You all know the five-dollar wrench attack, okay, and it's something that you see in many actual attacks against systems: physical or software attacks.
 For example this door, I don't know what kind of lock it has but suppose it's a really, really fancy lock, very expensive it's almost impossible to open.
-But the door is plain wood, it'll probably take 20 seconds to just cut a hole into it, it wouldn’t be too noisy and then you're in.
+But the door is plain wood, it'll probably take 20 seconds to just cut a hole into it, it wouldn't be too noisy and then you're in.
 And the fact that the lock is super strong and impossible to defeat doesn't really matter because it's just plain wood and that's basically what happens with most actual attacks on things and the fact that software is open source is not always a good point because it means that it's very easy to study the source code and find issues.
 And that's...
 Every pen tester we've met has told us the same thing: being open source is not a silver bullet.
 It doesn't give you magical powers.
 What it means is these people can actually look at what you're doing and understand weaknesses and then will not attack you right away.
 They will wait and see if it's worth it.
 So I think I'm not saying open source is bad.
 Everything we do is open source, but I'm saying that the feeling that is everywhere that because it's open source it's safe because people look at it, it's not that true.
 There were huge bugs in openSSL.
 Some of them have been there for a long time and no one saw them.
 There was a really funny bug, I think it was in Ubuntu a few years ago, where you would hit backspace like twenty or thirty times and you would just bypass login checks.

 There was another one, I think it was also Linux.
 You would remove the hard drive and basically you would bypass login checks because there was no more password to check against.
 So being open source is not always a silver bullet.
 For example there's an ongoing debate when it comes to hardware wallets: Is it better to have open source firmware or to use secure elements?
 If you use secure elements you can't have open source firmware.
 You have to sign NDA's and I think you can't publish.
 So on one side you have Ledger and the firmware is not open source.
 On the other side you have, I think, Trezor, it's open source.
 Which is better?
 It's really hard to tell.